jkclem/bike-share-prediction/Reports/Saturday.md

 ![](Saturday_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-Now let’s examine the counts of weather situation by season.
+Now let’s examine the counts of weather situation by season to see if some seasons tend to have better or worse weather compared to the others.

 ``` r
 # Compare weather situation counts for the four seasons.